What do I do?

 How did I discover David Granger Design?

-I spent two weeks with them on work experience during the summer in 2017.
+I spent two weeks with them on work experience during the summer of 2017.
 I found and researched them online, and they seemed like the ideal company for me to work for.
 I got along well within these two weeks; each member of the team was friendly, and they were happy to help me with anything if I was struggling.
-When they made me an offer to rejoin them to complete a placement the following year, I felt I couldn’t refuse and looked forward to.
+When they made me an offer to rejoin them to complete a placement the following year, I felt I couldn’t refuse and looked forward to it.

 What’s involved in my role at David Granger Design?

 During my placement, I have been introduced to as many elements within the role of an Architectural Technologist as possible.
 I have worked with both the design and technical teams, and I’ve been involved in each stage of the design process, from going on surveys and drawing existing details, through to working on designs for clients and helping to complete production drawings.